 Application for Public Humanities Workshop

-- What does publicly-engaged humanistic work (or the “public humanities”) mean to you?
-How does your background, experiences, and/or interests shape your vision of the public humanities?
+- Your perspective: What does publicly-engaged humanistic work mean to you?
+How do your personal background, experiences, and/or interests shape your vision of the public humanities?

 What constitutes a public humanities project?

 We consider any endeavor that seeks to connect to, inform, or support communities beyond the university to be a public humanities project.
 For a useful description of the Public Humanities, please see A Typology of the Publicly Engaged Humanities by Daniel Fisher at Humanities for All.
 Note that this site also contains a database of publicly engaged projects that may be a useful source of ideas and inspiration.

 I’m interested in publicly-engaged work but don’t have a fully developed project in mind at this stage.
 Should I still apply?

 Yes!
 In order to apply, you will need to formulate a general idea of a project you would like to pursue as part of the workshop.
 However, we understand that your ideas may evolve or shift radically during the year as you learn from other participants, outside speakers, and the workshop conveners.
 You may even find other workshop participants who would like to build a project collaboratively.
 This is fine, so long as you are committed to pursuing some form of publicly engaged work this year.

 At what degree stage is it best to participate in this workshop?

 You are welcome to join at any stage in your doctoral training.
 The workshop is designed to benefit any Ph.D. student interested in developing a public humanities project and theorizing further about the importance of this work.
 You may wish to consider factors such as your current availability (Do you have time to devote to the project this year?) and your own research and professionalization goals (Do you want your public humanities project to be an extension of your dissertation work?
 Do you want to create connections early in your program that will benefit you later on?
 Do you see your project as a multi-year endeavor that you need to start now?)